Last updated on: 2 September 2020

 We may also use your information (including personal data) for the following purposes:

-- to make the website more relevant for you and our other visitors.
-This includes sometimes requesting personal data from you to help us run and develop our website and associated functions;
+to make the Website more relevant for you and our other visitors.
+This includes sometimes requesting personal data from you to help us run and develop our site and associated functions;

-- to carry out occasional surveys to analyse our user base — ultimately we want to ensure that Virgin.com provides everything that you — our audience — is looking for;
+to carry out occasional surveys to analyse our user base — ultimately we want to ensure that the Website provides everything that you — our audience — is looking for;

 How long do we keep hold of the information?

 There are certain reasons that we have to keep hold of some of your information (including personal data).
-Naturally we keep your information for as long as we need it.
+We will only keep your information for as long as we need it.
 How long we keep it depends very much on the type of information we are holding and the purpose for which we need it (as well as complying with our legal obligations).
 For example if you have registered to receive the newsletter, we will keep your information while you are a subscriber to the newsletter so that we are able to provide that service to you, and then delete it after you have unsubscribed.

 You can request that we delete your personal data at any time.